Must Know Tips About Caring For & Feeding Sourdough Starter

 Make sure to save at least ¼ cup of starter every time so you have enough to get going again.
 After you’ve baked, put a tight lid on the remaining starter and store in the fridge until you’re ready to start the process all over again.

-Questions about Starter
+Frequently Asked Questions about Sourdough Starter

 You may notice that some recipes call for sourdough discard, and other recipes call for fed starter.
 The fed starter is what you need to bake bread.
 The discard can be used for many other purposes including cakes, muffins, corn bread, waffles, biscuits and more.